antonhornquist/monorepo1/README.md

 ![full build graph](build-graph-3.png)

-This graph contains all dependencies to build and work with the eventstore target.
+This graph contains all dependencies to build, run tests and work with the eventstore target.

 ```
 $ bazel build //eventstore